SuperMarioOfficial/KOSINT-Vagrant/README.md

 ## The plan:
 - build the iso
 - configure virtualbox with packer
-- provisioning with ansible paybook
+- provisioning with ansible playbook
+### maybe ...
+- build the iso
-- create a vagrant box and push it on the vagrant cloud
+- create a vagrant box
+- provisioning with ansible playbook

 ## Build the ISO
 ### steps: